civiccc/dock/README.md

 Any changes you make to these files will automatically be reflected in the original repository, and vice versa.
-This allows you to continue using your favorite tools and editors to make changes to your project, but actually run code or tests _inside_ the container so it is isolated from the rest of your system.
+This allows you to continue using your favorite tools and editors to make changes to your project, but actually run code or tests _inside_ the container to isolate these from the rest of your system.

 ## Usage